-The tune that broke the seven-decade barrier is "The Color of Hay, a catchy co-write with Bay Area fiddler John Croziat.
-This latest addition to the extensive Kohn catalog was recorded earlier this month (January 5-10, 2020) at a Listening Room Songwriting Retreat in Idyllwild, CA. Here's a rehearsal run-through captured with a Zoom handheld :
+This latest addition to the extensive Kohn catalog is "The Color of Hay, a catchy co-write with Bay Area fiddler John Croziat, recorded earlier this month (January 5-10, 2020) at a Listening Room Songwriting Retreat in Idyllwild, CA. Here's a rehearsal run-through captured with a Zoom handheld :

-Lory's first and last recorded songs have a few things in common:
+Lory's first and last recorded songs have several things in common:

 - They're both quick and dirty duets with "bluegrass" musicians, with erstwhile Milkmen manager Victor Levine providing banjo and vocals on "Marijuana Smoke" and John Croziat adding fiddle and vocals to "The Color of Hay."
 That's strange because no other such stripped down duets appear anywhere in Lory's Silo of Hits stored between 1968-2020!

-- These two songs came to fruition at a pace markedly faster than Lory―who practically invented the word compulsion―customarily spends churning out new material material.
-"Lolita" is probably the only other song that came together anywhere near as quickly.
+- These two songs came to fruition at a much brisker pace than Lory―who practically invented the word compulsion―customarily spends churning out new material material.
+"Lolita," is probably the only other song he's spent less time composing.

-With gems like "Color of Hay" still materializing, we get more evidence that in all probability Lory's a SuperAger.
-What's that?
+With gems like "Color of Hay" still materializing, we have more reason to suspect that Lory's a SuperAger.
+What exactly is that?
 According to Emily Rogalski, Professor of Neurology at Northwestern University, "Scientists believe the average person's mental capacity peaks in their thirties and begins to decline thereafter.
 SuperAgers follow a different trajectory.
 Their brains seem to age much slower, and when they reach the age of 70 or above, their brains look and behave like the brains of people decades younger."
-In other words, there doesn't seem to be any appreciable drop-off in Lory's creative and performing powers even after seven decades.
+In other words, there hasn't seemed to have been any detectable drop-off in Lory's creative powers since Neil Armstrong walked on the moon.

-"I've always wanted to write a song in waltz time," Lory revealed.
-"Tried it out in 3/4, but it just seemed livelier in 6/8."
+"I've always wanted to write a song in waltz time," Lory confided.
+"Tried it in 3/4, but it seemed more urgent in 6/8."